ai-cam/ai-cam.github.io/_news/2025-04-07-opinion-ai-can-help-heal-us-heal-the-planet.md

 ---
 layout: news-single
 permalink: /news/:title
-title: "Opinion: AI can help heal us heal the planet"
+title: "Opinion: AI can help us heal the planet"
 excerpt: AI can do in seconds what might take a team of experts a year.
 This is why we must harness it to reverse the damage we’ve done to the planet.
 Anil Madhavapeddy explains.